Insulin Resistance Diet: What to Eat & What to Avoid

 7:30 – 8:00 PM Dinner This is the last meal of the day.
 It is very important that it be light and healthy.
 Low-fat or low-carb foods are best for dinner.
 You can have soup, a bowl of salad, grilled cheese or tofu for dinner.
 Non-vegetarians can eat grilled fish or chicken.
 You can also keep your dinner like lunch but in less quantity.

 However, the condition of each person is different from the other, so the diet plan for insulin resistance also varies from person to person.
-Although, for starters, any one standard diet plan can be followed.
+For starters, any one standard diet plan can be followed.

 Conclusion